 The command pgcopydb list extensions connects to the source database and executes a SQL query using the Postgres catalogs to get a list of all the extensions to COPY to the target database.

+'''

-''' pgcopydb list extensions: List all the source extensions to copy usage: pgcopydb list extensions --source ...
+pgcopydb list extensions: List all the source extensions to copy

+usage: pgcopydb list extensions --source ...

+--source Postgres URI to the source database

+'''

 4.8.2 pgcopydb list tables